AaravJuneja/Web-D/readme.md

 This is a fictional TARDIS console interface.
 The TARDIS is a time-traveling spacecraft from the popular TV series Doctor Who.

-The HTML structure consists of two main sections: the login section and the console section.
+The website consists of two main sections: the login section and the console section.
 Initially, only the login section is visible.
 Once the user submits a valid username and password, the console section becomes visible.

 Within the console section, there are several elements and features: